Will your next home purchase be with a Chatbot?

-Now imagine you take GoBe, and place this on each realtors website?
-Have GoBe connect to each realtors scheduling software.
+Now imagine you take Aby, and place this on each realtors website?
+Have Aby connect to each realtors scheduling software, MLS, CloudCMA.
 What do you have now?
-To the benefit of the Realtor, he/she can now focus on tending to a client’s real time needs while scaling and not having to waste precious time ‘scheduling’ open homes or meet ups or other task that can get automated.
+To the benefit of the Realtor®, he/she can now focus on tending to a client’s real time needs while scaling and not having to waste precious time presenting properties to search, running reports, pre-qualifying a lead, all tasks that are now automated with Aby.
 The bot can do all this behind the scene while conversing with the individual via messaging.
-I have yet to see such a chatbot on a realtors page yet, but that’s just a matter of time.
-Is it just be a matter of time your next home purchase will be with a chatbot and a realtor?
-Will the chatbot get a commission as well?
+Realtors are slowly waking up to this hot technology, when will they realize the gains to having a chatbot on their websites?
+The bigger question is will your next home purchase be with a chatbot and a realtor?
+Will the chatbot get a commission as well :)?

 Get more stuff like this

 in your inbox

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.